All Episodes

 He was plugged into the jihadist radicalized networks in London.

-Uh this is just one imam.
+This is just one Imam.

-It's a U.S.-born imam.
+It's a U.S.-born Imam.

-And it's stupid for the president to try and present this like Major Hassan As just a guy who just one day wakes up and goes nuts.
+And it's stupid for the president to try and present this, like Major Hassan, as just a guy who just one day wakes up and goes nuts.

 It doesn't happen like that.